-We are Team Triaxis and we are working with our clients, Dr. Will Grundy and Dr. Audrey Thirouin, on the project "Complex Asteroid shapes in Modeling of Binary Asteroid Systems."
-We are responsible for delivering the project goals put forth by our clients and Lowell Observatory for this project.
-Most importantly, this includes implementing the code to render models of these asteroids observed by Lowell Observatory, in particular, rendering them as triaxial ellipsoid objects.
-This is the third year and third iteration of this project given to us by Lowell Observatory, and Team Triaxis looks forward to continuing the development of this project as left to us by our former peers.
+We are Team Triaxis and we are working with our clients, Dr. Will Grundy and Dr. Audrey Thirouin, on the project "Complex Asteroid Shapes in Modeling of Binary Asteroid Systems."
+We are responsible for delivering the goals put forth by our clients and Lowell Observatory for this project.
+This is the third year and third iteration of this project given to us by Lowell Observatory.
+Team Triaxis looks forward to continuing the development of this project as left to us by our former peers, Paired Planet Technologies and Team Andromeda.